marczz/mzlinux_pages/development/python/python_libraries.md

 See also {{< iref "#unix_modules" "Unix Services" >}}.

+A limit of concurent execution in Python is the
+{{< wp "Global interpreter lock" >}}, more [information on the "Global interpreter lock in wiki.python.org](https://wiki.python.org/moin/GlobalInterpreterLock).

 -   [subprocess](http://docs.python.org/3/library/subprocess.html)
     spawn new processes, connect to their input/output/error pipes, and obtain their return codes.